by John Ellis

 “[I]n embodying the cross, the church throws into question Everyman’s everyday assumptions about the meaning of life and the human good.”
 Kevin Vanhoozer

 Religion is not a private matter – true religion, that is.
 The cross demands otherwise.
 Multiple times, the Gospels record Jesus’ enjoinment to his disciples to take up their cross and follow him.
 Doing so, Jesus promises his followers in John 8:12, means that, “Whoever follows me will not walk in darkness, but will have the light of life.”
 Kicking off the classic The Imitation of Christ, Thomas a Kempis expounds, “By these words of Christ we are advised to imitate His life and habits.”
 A quick perusal of the Gospels reveals that following Christ’s example will pull us from behind the curtain and into the public square, even, possibly (probably), to the point of feeling the trauma of the cross.
-The thing is, though, and the very thing that rubs the most against the American belief in our birthright of selective individualism, following Christ isn’t a lifestyle choice, it isn’t part of one’s identity.
+The thing is, though, and the very thing that rubs the most against the American belief in our birthright of expressive individualism, following Christ isn’t a lifestyle choice, it isn’t part of one’s identity.
 Being a Christian is total.
 And you’ll be hard pressed to find a church-going white evangelical who denies that previous sentence.
 At least, you’ll be hard pressed to find a church-going white evangelical who denies that in word.
-Denying it through deeds, not to mention actual worldview, though, is another question altogether.
+Denying it through deeds, not to mention actual worldview (often unawares), though, is another question altogether.

 Religion, especially the white evangelical variety, is most decidedly not a private matter.
 T-shirts, bumper stickers, yard signs, etc. Trumpeting faith is big business, after all.
 Not to mention the allure of decorating our identity with the shiny flair that we believe best displays our chosen personality and identity’s priorities.
 Social media posts are replete with faith pronouncements: The Great Commission carried out via Facebook status updates.
 Most of us are familiar with the memes and status updates that proudly stand in the middle of social media’s courtyard and cry out, “Only those who truly love God will share this.”
-And then there are the God and Country platitudes: You’ll pry my Bible – even if I never read it – from my cold, dead hands; don’t tread on my religious liberty; Make America Great Again; etc. Not to mention the boycotts and cancellations (before “cancel culture” was even a thing) of businesses and individuals who fail/ed to adhere to the right side of the ongoing cultural wars that dot the white evangelical landscape – happy holidays, anyone?
+And then there are the God and Country platitudes: You’ll pry my Bible – even if I never read it – from my cold, dead hands; don’t tread on my religious liberty; Make America Great Again; etc. Not to mention the boycotts and cancellations (before “cancel culture” birthed sociological concerns and studies) of businesses and individuals who fail/ed to adhere to the right side of the ongoing cultural wars that dot the white evangelical landscape – happy holidays, anyone?
 Or are you too busy deconstructing the color of Starbuck’s latest X-mas cup to pay attention to what the beleaguered, underpaid store clerk mutters to you as you grab your bags filled with unnecessary luxuries?
 However, snark aside, many white evangelicals truly believe that they have taken up their cross and are doing battle for the Kingdom.
 The irony that their cross rarely leaves even as much as a splinter that can puncture their well clothed back and that their “kingdom” is the bottom line of power and comfort is lost on most.
 “The heart is deceitful above all things, and desperately sick” (Jer.
 17:9).
 Ironically, the “persecution” of white evangelicals in America is part of the shiny flair decorating their chosen personality, after all.

 Angrily and, at times, violently – see January 6 – defending their right to cling to man-made concepts and to accumulate even more Western luxuries is “taking up their cross” for many white evangelicals.
 The “light of life” of John 8:12 is best summed up by their demand to have unfettered access to life, liberty, and the pursuit of happiness on their terms.
 How many Gadsden flag waving evangelicals have every pondered the contradiction that comes with giving greater import to a man-made concepts and political theories above a God given and defined good and the Kingdom ethics of self-sacrifice?